deeplearning4j/deeplearning4j/glossary.md

 A function that maps input on a nonlinear scale such as [sigmoid](http://en.wikipedia.org/wiki/Sigmoid_function) or [tanh](http://en.wikipedia.org/wiki/Hyperbolic_function).
 By definition, a nonlinear function's output is not directly proportional to its input.

 ### <a name="normalization">Normalization</a>
 The process of transforming the data to span a range from 0 to 1.
+Standardizing the range of input data makes it easier for algorithms to learned from that data.

 ### <a name="OOP">Object-Oriented Programming (OOP)</a>
 While deep learning and opject oriented programming don't necessarily go together, Deeplearning4j is written in Java following the principles of OOP.
 In object-oriented programming, you create so-called objects, which are generally abstract nouns representing a part in a larger symbolic machine (e.g. in Deeplearning4j, the object class DataSetIterator traverses across datasets and feeds parts of those datasets into another process, iteratively, piece by piece).